NovitskaMariia/Vacancy-parser/README.md

 # Telegram Bot for Vacancy Statistics
-This project is a Telegram bot designed to provide statistics on job vacancies from a specified source.
+This project is a Telegram bot designed to provide statistics on job vacancies from a robota.ua with keyword "junior".
 The bot fetches vacancy data, stores it in an SQLite database, and allows users to retrieve and view statistics through a simple command.
 The bot also generates an Excel file with the statistics for the current day.

 Features
  - Fetch Vacancy Data: The bot retrieves the latest job vacancy data from a specified source.